Also known as: Growth Hormone Releasing Peptide-6, His-D-Trp-Ala-Trp-D-Phe-Lys-NH2

 Bowers et al. (Endocrine Reviews): Comprehensive characterization of GHRP-6 showing dose-dependent GH release in humans with peak response at 1-2mcg/kg IV.
 Established GHRP-6 as the prototype GH secretagogue.

-moderateCombined GHRP-6 + GHRH produces synergistic GH release 3-5x greater than either peptide alone, demonstrating distinct receptor mechanisms.
+ModerateCombined GHRP-6 + GHRH produces synergistic GH release 3-5x greater than either peptide alone, demonstrating distinct receptor mechanisms.

-moderateBerlanga et al.: GHRP-6 demonstrates significant cardioprotective effects in myocardial ischemia-reperfusion injury models, reducing infarct size and oxidative damage independent of GH release.
+ModerateBerlanga et al.: GHRP-6 demonstrates significant cardioprotective effects in myocardial ischemia-reperfusion injury models, reducing infarct size and oxidative damage independent of GH release.

-preclinicalStudy confirms GHRP-6 activates ghrelin receptors in the GI tract, increasing gastric emptying rate and appetite.
+PreclinicalStudy confirms GHRP-6 activates ghrelin receptors in the GI tract, increasing gastric emptying rate and appetite.
 Clinically relevant for cachexia/wasting conditions.

-moderateWell-studied but less selective than Ipamorelin.
+PreclinicalWell-studied but less selective than Ipamorelin.
 Raises cortisol (~15-20% transient) and prolactin modestly.
 Strong appetite stimulation can be a benefit (cachexia) or side effect (body composition goals).
 Not FDA-approved.

 ⚠️ For educational purposes only.
 Not medical advice.
 Consult a healthcare professional before using any peptide.